ARUP-NGS/BMFtools/README.md

 bmftools famstats| Calculate family size statistics for a bam alignment file.|
 bmftools filter| Filter or split a bam file by a set of filters.|
 bmftools hashdmp| Demultiplex inline barcoded experiments that have already been marked.|
-bmftools mark_unclipped| Add unclipped start position as annotation for both read and mate.|
+bmftools mark| Add unclipped start position as annotation for both read and mate.|
 bmftools rsq| Rescue bmf-sorted or ucs-sorted bam alignments.|
 bmftools sdmp| Demultiplex secondary-index barcoded experiments.|
 bmftools sort| Sort for bam rescue.|